inertia7/timeSeries_sp500_R/README.md

 | Naive Forecast Method | 2.814 | 44.356 | 37.086 | 0.090 | 1.823 | 0.196 | 0.546 | 1.051 |
 | Seasonal Naive Forecast Method | 121.864 | 154.322 | 129.230 | 5.883 |  6.262 | 0.682 | 0.770 | 3.32 |
 | Exponential Smoothing | -45.203 | 67.125 | 46.160 | -2.256 | 2.302 | 0.244 | 0.650 | 1.603 |

+Ultimately we decided that our **ARIMA(0,1,1)** was the best model at forecasting based on the scale-dependent errors outlined in the project.

 ## <a name="Sources-Cited"></a>Sources Cited